 still an available bed.
 Though the motel worker spoke very little English we managed to communicate with each other.
 Again I was very appreciative and a new sense of humility began seep into my rain soaked mind.
 My room was, well let’s just say not a five star resort, but I was so tired, worried and anxious that having a place satisfied a basic need.
 Everything was out of my control.
 All my plans about my well-scripted vacation were being changed as I lay in bed listening to the pounding rain hitting the windows in my dark room.

-had brought my bags but not his own.
 The typhoon had soaked all of his things in his backpack and had decided to stay in Shenzhen for another night.
 Silently I was really disappointed.
 I was out of my element and I wanted to have my son close.
 We spent the day sightseeing throughout Hong Kong, and then Monday came.